Informal empire: United States

 U.S. foreign policy from the late 19th century onward, under Presidents such as Grover Cleveland, Theodore Roosevelt, Woodrow Wilson and New Deal leaders, has been described as "informal empire".
 20th century U.S. policy of establishing international influence through friendly regimes, military bases and interventions, and economic pressure, has drawn comparisons with the informal empires of European colonial powers.
 The fundamental elements involved a clientelistic relationship with the elite, sometimes established forcibly, effective veto power over issues pertaining to the Great Power's interests, and the use of military threats, regime change, or multilateral pressure to accomplish diplomatic aims.
 The policy is intended to create an international economic order that benefits the Great Power by creating markets for export and investment, improving the profitability of their capitalists.
 This commitment to open economy is selective and applied only when it benefits their producers.
-Philippines, Vietnam, Iraq, Iran and Chile are examples of this policy being implemented.
+Philippines, Vietnam, Iraq and Iran are examples of this policy being implemented.

-The policy was summed up by Secretary Bryan as having “opened the doors of all the weaker countries to an invasion of American capital and American enterprise.”
+The policy was summed up by former Secretary of State William Bryan as having "opened the doors of all the weaker countries to an invasion of American capital and American enterprise."
 Under informal empire, the U.S. relationship with countries which supplied them raw materials became highly imbalanced, with much of their wealth being repatriated to the U.S. This also disproportionately benefited the (often authoritarian) pro-American rulers of these countries at the expense of local development.
 The U.S. chose to switch from formal to informal imperialism after the Second World War not because of lack of desire among Americans for colonialism (there was strong public support for seizing colonies from the vanquished Japan, as well as a continued belief in colonies' incapability to govern themselves) but rather because of a changed international landscape.
 Since most of the world was already organised into colonies, US policymakers chose to utilise preexisting colonial empire networks instead of establishing new colonies.
 The US also had to adapt themselves to rising anti-colonial nationalist movements so as to acquire allies against the Soviet Union.

 France

-French interventions in Mexico (1838, 1861) and elsewhere in Latin America such as Argentina and Uruguay have also been described as "informal empire".
+French interventions in Mexico (1838, 1861) and elsewhere in Latin America have also been described as "informal empire".
 France did not intervene with the intent to seize territory, instead, the imperial relationship was governed by treaty.
 Intervention was based on significant segments of the local population who looked to French ideals and French power as a means of self-advancement.
 The decolonisation of Africa led to the conversion of many former colonies into client states under a French informal empire known as Françafrique.
 Chief of Staff for African Affairs Jacques Foccart was the figure instrumental in creating collaborative networks between the French government and the new African elites.
 The purpose of the network was to aid capital accumulation for France.